Bo83dev/Bo83dev/README.md

 ### Welcome to my profile! 👋

-My name is Carol and I am a frontend developer who loves learn new languages and technologies.
+I am Carol, a curious Frontend developer who loves to learn new technologies.